 - Guest editor of two-volume Special Issue on “Risk in Social Work’ (2017) and ‘Decision Making in Social Work’ (2018) for the Journal of Social Work Practice.

 - Ad hoc Board Member of the International Association for the Study of Attachment (USA).

 - Committee member of JUC-SWEC, the national social work research network.

 - Reviewer for British Journal of Social Work, Journal of Social Work Practice and Child and Family Social Work.

-- Expert Witness in criminal and public law proceedings where faith-based child abuse was suspected.
+- Expert Witness in criminal and public law proceedings where faith-based child abuse is suspected.

-- Co-edited a national training manual for childcare social workers returning to practice through the CWDC 'Return to Social Work' initiative.
+- Co-editor of a national training manual for childcare social workers returning to practice through the CWDC ‘Return to Social Work’ initiative.

 - Invited child protection consultant to the film director Mike Leigh for the Oscar-nominated film ‘Happy Go Lucky’.

 - External examiner at the University of East Anglia (UEA) and the University of Sussex.